-The Bott and Co Cycle Accident Team has secured a £30,000 injury compensation settlement for 30 year old Police Special Constable and claims handler from Stockport, Greater Manchester.
+The Bott and Co cycling accident claims team has secured a £30,000 injury compensation settlement for 30 year old Police Special Constable and claims handler from Stockport, Greater Manchester.

 “I was riding home from work in Sharston a little later than usual; filtering along the traffic in the bike lane.
 I was aware of my surroundings and noticed slightly ahead of me was a car parked half on and half off the pavement and into the bike lane.
 As I drew level with the back of the car the driver suddenly opened his door and I rode into the door, I had no other option because there were cars passing me on the right going past me as they would normally.

 I was told that my body went into shock and then shut down as I had sustained total heart block.